Contents

 Colorado Pet Rent Laws in 2025: A Guide for Landlords

-• Pet Rent Cap: Landlords may charge pet rent, but it is capped at $35 per month or 1.5% of the monthly rent, whichever amount is greater.
+• Pet rent cap: You can charge pet rent, but it cannot exceed $35 per month or 1.5% of the tenant’s monthly rent, whichever is higher.

 Service Animals and Emotional Support Animals